What is an Energy Auditor?

 Energy consumers as a whole are becoming increasingly environmentally conscious, which has created a comfortable niche market in which energy auditors can earn a living.
-A bigger driving factor in the business of energy auditing is the rising cost of energy, primarily residential electricity costs.
-Similar to the average price of gas, the price of electricity has been on an upward trajectory for the last few decades.
+A bigger driving factor in the business of energy auditing is the rising cost of residential electricity.
+Similar to the price of gas, the price of electricity has been on an upward trajectory for the past few decades.

-Energy auditors conduct hands-on tests in order to determine the source of poor energy efficiency.
-Conducting a blower-door test is one of the most common home inspections that are performed.
+Conducting a blower-door test is one of the most common ways to find an air leak.
 This test uses a specialized blower fan to alter the air pressure inside an enclosed structure.
-First, energy auditors completely close all exterior openings to a building except the opening where the blower fan operates.
+All exterior openings to a building are completely closed except for the opening where the blower fan operates.
 The blower fan essentially creates a vacuum within the structure, causing exterior air to seep back into the structure.
-Using a variety of tools and techniques, energy auditors then inspect the structure in search of any air leaks.
+Energy auditors then inspect the structure in search of any air leaks.

-A more technical test performed by energy auditors consists of the use of a thermal infrared camera to analyze the amount of heat a building accumulates.
+A more technical test involves using a thermal infrared camera to analyze the amount of heat a building accumulates.
 Thermal infrared devices allow minor differences in ambient heat to appear via a camera monitor as shades of bright and dark colours.
 Typically, red and yellow colours signify a higher temperature than darker shades.
 By using a thermal monitoring device, energy auditors can determine which areas of a structure demand attention.

 What is the workplace of an Energy Auditor like?

-Energy auditing involves plenty of physical activity.
+This career involves a significant amount of physical activity.
 A large number of energy auditors are self-employed small-business owners who conduct on-site inspections several times a day.
 This day-to-day activity may consist of entering attics or even walking on roofs in order to provide a thorough consultation.

-Industrial-scale auditors often work out of a large office, coordinating test results with a team of civil engineers.
+Industrial-scale auditors often work out of a large office, coordinating test results with civil engineers.
 For some energy auditors, traveling across the country and consulting on a wide variety of structures is a possibility.